- Mia Riverton Alpert AB '99 | Founder

 Nick proudly hails from Boston, Massachusetts.
 He graduated from Harvard in 2007 with a degree in History before eventually transitioning from fact to fiction (thanks to Harvardwood's Boston-based features group) and moving to Los Angeles in 2013 to become a screenwriter.
 During the years in between, he worked in the nonprofit and renewable energy sectors, and also trained as an Olympic Hopeful in the sport of rowing.
 Upon arriving in Los Angeles, he interned at Lin Pictures (THE LEGO MOVIE), became a script reader for United Talent Agency, and even found his way back onto the water by coaching rowing in Marina del Rey in the wee hours of weekday mornings.
 He currently works as an assistant to TV writer and executive producer Chip Johannessen (HOMELAND) and lives in Venice with his fiancee, Maren.

-Todd is a graduate of Harvard (AB) and the NYU Graduate Acting Program (MFA).
+Todd is a graduate of Harvard University (AB) and the NYU Graduate Acting Program (MFA).
 At Harvard, he performed in the Hasty Pudding Theatricals, most notably as a Girl Scout named Wanda Buymycookies.
 Todd moved to Los Angeles in 2015 to pursue a writing career; before that, he was a theater actor in New York.
 His TV pilot THE RUSH, set in the world of 1990s NYC restaurant kitchens, won the Harvardwood Writers Competition, and Todd was named to Harvardwood's Most Staffable list for TV writers.
-When he's not writing, he loves to cook.
+When he's not writing, he likes to cook.
 He's also learning to surf; it's not going well.